-Visit monitor.eg4electronics.com or download the "EG4® Monitor" app to register for an end-user account.
+Visit monitor.eg4electronics.com or download the EG4® Monitor app to register for an end-user account.
 Contact support@eg4electronics.com for distributor or installer accounts.

-- 2. When registering the account, provide the following information: - a.
+2. When registering the account, provide the following information:

+- a.
 Customer code: Contact the distributor or installer to obtain this code. - b.
-Dongle SN: The serial number is attached to the dongle shell. - c.
-Dongle PIN: PIN is attached to the dongle shell below the SN.
+Dongle SN: The serial number is attached to the dongle shell. - Dongle PIN: PIN is attached to the dongle shell below the SN.

-- 3. Set the Wi-Fi password: - a.
+3. Set the Wi-Fi password:

+- a.
 Plug in the Wi-Fi dongle and power on the inverter. - b.
-Wait until the INV LED on the Wi-Fi module is solid on, then connect the mobile device to the Wi-Fi hotspot.
-The hotspot name is the same as the Wi-Fi dongle serial number.
+Wait until the INV LED on the Wi-Fi module is solid on, then connect the mobile device to the dongle's Wi-Fi hotspot.
+The hotspot name is the same as the Wi-Fi dongle serial number. - c.

-- c.
 Open the app.
-Select on "DONGLE CONNECT". - d.
-Select the Yellow refresh button to display a list of available networks.
+Select the "DONGLE CONNECT." - d.
+Select the yellow refresh button to display a list of available networks.
 Select the wireless network name and enter password. - e.
-After selecting Home Wi-Fi Connect, the Wi-Fi dongle will reset.
+After selecting "HomeWiFi Connect," the Wi-Fi dongle will reset.
 After the correct password is set, three lights will be solid on, which means the inverter is connected to the server.
-Return to the login page and input account and password to begin monitoring the system.
+Disconnect the device from the dongle's hotspot and return to the login page and input username and password to begin monitoring the system.